Colposcopy - directed biopsy

 Colposcopy is done to detect cervical cancer and changes that may lead to cervical cancer.

-Colposcopy may also be done when your health care provider sees abnormal areas on your cervix during a pelvic exam.
+Colposcopy may also be done when your provider sees abnormal areas on your cervix during a pelvic exam.
 These may include:

 - Any abnormal growth on the cervix, or elsewhere in the vagina

 - Genital warts or HPV

 - Irritation or inflammation of the cervix (cervicitis)

 The colposcopy may be used to keep track of HPV, and to look for abnormal changes that can come back after treatment.

 A smooth, pink surface of the cervix is normal.

 A specialist called a pathologist will examine the tissue sample from the cervical biopsy and send a report to your doctor.
 Biopsy results most often take 1 to 2 weeks.
 A normal result means there is no cancer and no abnormal changes were seen.

 What Abnormal Results Mean